rosemondepower/heartworm_genome/02_code/batch2/filter1/treemix.md

 Rscript treemixVarianceExplained.R treemix.m_1.s_2

-#> Standard error for all entries in the covariance matrix estimated from the data	0.000566063693877551
+#Standard error for all entries in the covariance matrix estimated from the data 0.00192256580473373
-#> Variance of relatedness between populations explained by the model	0.997250751108934
+# Variance of relatedness between populations explained by the model 0.879974704806534
 ```